open-science-promoters/RDM-promotion/website_build/content/blog/2018-09-18-video-findabledata.md

 We did - throw data away because we could not make sense of it

-We failed - to recognize open data as the new standard
+And We failed - to recognize open data as the new standard

 But Never again !

-Because we want Better Research
+We want Better Research
 In less time
-while producing open fair data and foster collaboration
+and this, while producing open, fair data and foster collaboration

-We do research Data management
+That is the promise of...
+Data management

-# Introduction
+### episode 1 (corrected for gender problems)

 (dancing popeye)
-The researcher does love his data, and if the data is lost, his dance will stop.
+The researchers do love their data, and if the data is lost, their dance will stop.

-While researcher can avoid the crash of complete data loss using a backup strategy, proper data data management goes beyond just preventing a crash.
+While researchers can avoid the crash of complete data loss by doing backups, proper data data management goes beyond just preventing a crash.

 (order-olive)

 Data is accumulating fast.
-While packing his data for future analysis or sharing, the researcher often lack a system.
-That strategy may work short term, with little data, but on the long term, the researcher puts himself in danger
+While packing their data for future analysis, reuse, and sharing, the researchers often lack a system.
+This strategy may work on the short term, but when the amount and complexity of datasets increase, the researchers put themselves in danger!

 (popeye order made)

-Because you do not want to spend days sorting your data out, you shall master data safety, naming, organisation and computer readability.
-Then the whole process will happen smoothly and efficiently.
+Because you do not want to spend days sorting out your data, you shall master data safety, organisation, naming, and computer readability.
+Then, the process will happen smoothly and efficiently.

-[...]
+### solutions

+To make your data findable, you need a backup system, 3 copies, 2 storage media and 1 offsite storage is a good start.

+You also need a folder organisation and explain this organisation in a readme file.
+You need to name your files correctly, adopting conventions and not using special characters like spaces and points, do not be afraid of long names.

+Use a master metadata spreadsheet indicating the path to all other important files.

+This went too fast?
+Then get training and advice online or at your institution's Research data management helpdesk.

+In our next episode, we will see how research data management can fuel your data analysis.
+So stay tuned!

-# ideas not used
+# Paper bin (ideas and text not used)